 Rules of Order

-Votes on main motions require a majority of the membership present and voting to pass, except for a motion to limit debate, a motion for the previous question or a restorative motion, which require a two-thirds vote to pass.
+Votes on main motions require a majority of the membership present and voting to pass, except for a motion to limit debate, a motion for the previous question, or a restorative motion, which require a two-thirds vote to pass.

 Roll call votes shall be used only if requested.